 Emergencies and urgent concerns

-If you feel threatened, or are concerned about someone’s immediate health, safety, or welfare, call the Department of Public Safety (717-337-6911).
+If you feel threatened, or are concerned about someone’s immediate health, safety, or welfare, call the Campus Safety (717-337-6911).
 They can work with you to assess the situation and determine if immediate action is necessary.

-If you are concerned about someone’s behavior or you have information about a student that causes you concern, please call the Dean of Students, Jeff Foster, Interim Vice President for College Life and Dean of Students, or the Office of Academic Advising and Student Support Services (717-337-6579).
-The Dean of Students can work with you to determine the next appropriate step(s) which may include a referral to Health (717-337-6970) & Counseling (717-337-6960), CARE Group, or other campus/community resources.
+If you are concerned about someone’s behavior or you have information about a student that causes you concern, please call the Dean of Students, Anne Ehrlich, Vice President for College Life and Dean of Students, or the Center for Student Success (717-337-6579).
+The Dean of Students can work with you to determine the next appropriate step(s) which may include a referral to Health (717-337-4105) & Counseling (717-337-6960), CARE Group, or other campus/community resources.

 Gettysburg College is committed to establishing and supporting an environment where students, faculty, employees, volunteers and guests can take full advantage of the academic and social offerings in a manner that supports the health, safety, and well-being of all individuals.
 If members of our community observe behaviors inconsistent with this goal, it is important to immediately report concerns to the appropriate College department or official for prompt and timely investigation.

 Members of the Gettysburg College community have two options for officially reporting concerns:

 1. For immediate emergency assistance, including assistance for imminent risk of suicide or harm to others, call 911 or the Campus Safety at (717-337-6911).